Machynlleth: Plas Machynlleth, the Londonderry family and the Clock Tower

 In 1846 Mary Cornelia, the daughter of a local landowner Sir John Edwards married Viscount Seaham, the second son of the third Marquess of Londonderry and they set up home at Plas Machynlleth.
 Seaham became Earl Vane on the death of his father and the fifth Marquess on the death of his half-brother.

 To celebrate the 21st birthday of the Seahams’ eldest son, Viscount Castlereagh, the townspeople paid for the clock tower which stands at the town's main road intersection.
-Erected on the site of the old town hall, it has become the symbol of the town.
+Erected on the site of the old town hall, it stands at 23.7m tall and has become the symbol of the town.
 The foundation stone was laid on 15 July 1874 amid great festivities.
 The clock tower, designed by Henry Kennedy of Bangor and now a Grade II listed monument, cost £800; the townspeople raised £1,000, of which the remainder was spent planting trees along nearby streets.
 Meanwhile, a new town hall was erected on the east side of Penrallt Street in 1872; after becoming unsafe, it was demolished in 1968.

 Another son, Lord Herbert Vane-Tempest, was the last member of the family to live at the Plas and was killed in the Abermule train collision on the Cambrian Railways, of which he was a director.

 The house was given to the townspeople in December 1948 under the stewardship of the then Machynlleth Urban District Council.

+Although many sources state that the foundation stone was laid in 1874, the clock tower’s own dedicatory plaque records that it was erected to commemorate the coming of age of Charles Stewart Vane‑Tempest, Viscount Castlereagh, on 15 July 1873.
+Local historical accounts and community records note that the public subscription that funded the tower also provided for street planting, and that the town celebrated its centenary in July 1973 on the basis of the 1873 date.
+The clock was constructed by Edward Edwards and his brother John Edwards, local builders whose families continued to live in Machynlleth and its surrounding area.

+Dedicatory plaque on Machynlleth Town Clock, Powys, Wales.
+The inscription records that the tower commemorates the coming of age of Viscount Castlereagh on 15 July 1873.